green-coding-solutions/green-metrics-tool/Docker/README.md

 ## Connecting to DB
 You can now connect to the db directly on port 5432, which is exposed to your host system.

-the db name is green-coding, user is postgres, and the password is what you have specified during the docker build command.
+The database name is `green-coding`, user is `postgres`, and the password is what you have specified during the docker build command.

 ## Limitations
-These docker files are not meant to be used in production.
-The reason for this is that the containers depend on each other and have to be started and stopped alltogether, and never all at once.
+These Dockerfiles are not meant to be used in production.
+The reason for this is that the containers depend on each other and have to be started and stopped alltogether, and never on their own.

-Additionally, if you the green metrics tool inside of these containers, it will create a docker container within a docker container, which comes with its own caveats.